What is turf toe?

 What are possible complications of turf toe?

 Turf toe may cause long-term stiffness and pain in your joint.
-Do all your physical therapy exercises as prescribed, because they may help decrease stiffness and pain.
+Do all your physical therapy exercises as prescribed.
+They can help decrease stiffness and pain.

 How do I manage turf toe?